Uncommon/Xit/CONTRIBUTING.md

 ## Finding tasks

-If you're looking for a starter task, several issues have been marked "small".
+If you're looking for a starter task, several issues have been marked "good first issue".
 These should provide a relatively easy intro to the code base.

 For larger tasks, there are two options: